 You might be surprised by how many businesses don't address these three areas properly.
-We see it all the time, and try our best to make proactive and strategic recommendations to keep our clients data intact.
+We see it all the time, and try our best to make proactive and strategic recommendations to keep our clients data safe from modern hackers.

 Despite repeated headlines of companies brought to their knees due to cyber attacks and data breaches, dire warnings on the dangers of ransomware and phishing, and a constant stream of articles such as how to prevent cyber attacks in your social feeds - most business are WAY behind on security prevention.

 Your customers expect you to keep their digital data secure.
 They expect your systems to be up and running even in the face of disaster, and quickly recoverable should an event occur.
 And I'm sure you don't even want to think about dollars lost in downtime after an attack if you don't recover quickly!

 And yet we still see alarming statistics such as 73% of companies are NOT prepared for hackers and that 60% of small businesses go out of business after a cyber attack.

 Still need more incentives to make sure your company is adequately protected?

 Just talk to anyone that has attempted to make a claim on cyber insurance - if you don't have the right level of security protection implemented in the first place, don't be surprised when your claim is rejected.

 If you're in a highly regulated industry such as healthcare, financial services, legal services or if you're a government contractor, you're not only expected to maintain compliancy, you're mandated by law.